harri012/UniVerse/README.md

 ## 1. Run Instructions
 To run the code, download the GitHub code and open it in Android Studios.
 Make sure both gradle build files are synched `build.gradle`.
 Ensure that the emulator is running on Android API 34 and run the code on the emulator.
+Also, ensure Java is at SDK 17.

-`Username`: test@universe.com,
+`Username`: test@universe.com

 `password`: testing

 To create an account, click on the text and input new information.
 Then, login with new credentials.